If you find a charge from Sezzle that appears to be incorrect, there are a few things to consider to help determine what's going on.

 Pending charges appear differently on your bank account or card statement than a posted transaction.
 These are often called "authorizations" or "preauthorizations" and are not necessarily the amount that will be charged (or posted) to your account.
-In some cases, especially for new orders, we may authorize your payment method for the full amount, but the charge will only post for the amount of the specific installment.
+In some cases, especially for new orders, we may authorize your payment method for the total amount, but the charge will only post for the amount of the specific installment.

 Is the charge labeled as "Sezzle"?

-Is the charge $20-$40 more than expected, and charged separately?
+Is the charge $20-$40 more than expected and charged separately?

-If you see two charges on your account, typically on the same day, and one looks like your regular payment amount but the other isn't an expected payment amount, you've likely been charged an overdraft or NSF fee by your financial institution.
-While the amounts of these fees can vary based on your financial institution, they're typically between $20-$40 each, with $35 being a common amount.
-If you have questions about why you were charged this fee, please reach out to your financial institution directly - they'll be able to best explain why the fee was charged to your account and provide any recommendations to avoid the fee in the future.
+If you see two charges on your account, typically on the same day, and one looks like your regular payment amount, but the other isn't an expected payment amount, your financial institution has likely charged you an overdraft or NSF fee.
+While these fees can vary based on your financial institution, they're typically between $20-$40 each, with $35 being a common amount.
+If you have questions about why you were charged this fee, please get in touch with your financial institution directly - they'll be able to explain best why the fee was charged to your account and provide any recommendations to avoid the fee in the future.